Electronic Road Pricing: ERP 2.0 system

 Current IU systems will be replaced by onboard units (OBUs) with one-piece units for motorcycles and three-piece units for other vehicles, due to the fact that the current IU system is not operable with the SimplyGo card system that was being introduced in 2017.

 Co-developed by NCS Group and MHI Engine System, the Onboard Unit (OBU) will be rolled out in phases and the installation is slated to be completed by 2025.
 The OBU consists of three components for all vehicles, except for motorcycles, which will remain a one-piece unit.

 The three-piece units consists of an antenna, processing unit and a touchscreen display.
 The antenna and touchscreen display will be affixed on the lower right corner of the front windscreen within sight of the driver, while the processing unit is located on the right side of the passenger side footwell for the three-piece unit.

 The OBU is expected to have various features, including being able to display real-time traffic information, and facilitate couponless parking and automatic payment.

 Vehicle owners can choose to not install the touchscreen display, but will be unable to adjust the volume of the OBU.
 Other features such as a future payment system that will be introduced to the OBU, live traffic data and updates, can be accessed via smartphone applications developed with software development kits released by LTA.

 Road users are able to use Contactless e-Purse Application Specification (CEPAS) cards, which can inserted into the processing unit.

 LTA announced that the distance-based charging policy will not be implemented in the near future, with no concrete date on when the new policy will take place.
 The current ERP charges will remain the same, with the OBUs able to work the same as the IUs when passing through a physical ERP gantry.
 The physical gantries will be removed in a 3-phase plan after the installation of OBUs is completed in all vehicles.

 Installation of the OBU started in November 2023.
 After about one and a half year, more than half a million vehicles had been installed by June 2025.
 About 5,400 cars, almost two per cent of around 300,000 cars installed with OBU, had problems with their installed OBUs.
 The OBUs became unresponsive resulting in drivers unable to enter or exit car parks or pay road charges and subsequently the drivers have to return to the workshop to repair or replace the OBU.

+From May 2026, new informative signs which is "ERP Charge Zone" and blue paved marking - "ERP" will be adopted.